seymaakorkmaz/Emoji-Prediction-Semeval-2018-Task-2/README.md

 These processes aim to organize and standardize the data.

-## Two-Stage Classification with BERT
+## Two Stage Classification with BERT

 The results of the model revealed that emoji number 0 was very dominant in the predicted emojis.
 Therefore, a two-stage classification is applied:
 1. In the first step, it determines whether the input sentence belongs to emoji number 0 or any of the other 19 emojis.